lmc-eu/spirit-design-system/packages/web/README.md

 #### Events

-Spirit-Web provides custom events for most plugins' unique actions.
+Spirit-Web provides custom events for most plugins’ unique actions.
 Generally, these come in an infinitive and past participle form - where the infinitive (ex. `show`) is triggered at the start of an event, and its past participle form (ex. `shown`) is triggered on the completion of an action.

 All infinitive events provide [`preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) functionality.